My Sleep Research

 One of the biggest traps for individuals with DSPD is judging how they’ve slept or if they need more sleep immediately upon awakening.
-Given that I was typically waking up before my body clock wanted me to, I almost always felt tired immediately upon awakening in the morning, and would have no difficulty hitting the snooze button or resetting my alarm for later and returning to sleep.
+Given that I was typically waking up before my body clock wanted me to, I almost always felt tired immediately upon awakening in the morning and would have no difficulty hitting the snooze button or resetting my alarm for later and returning to sleep.
 I used to do this a lot before I knew about sleep inertia, and even after two more hours of sleep I would still feel the same way upon awakening.
 Now I get up no matter how I feel when the alarm goes off, shower and have breakfast or go to the gym, and then review how I’m feeling.
-By delaying my judgment, it becomes a much greater indication of how well I’ve actually slept and how I’m likely to function for the remainder of the day.
-I typically feel energetic and less fatigued during the day, and am able to pay attention to whatever it is that is most important to me in each moment.
+By delaying my judgment, it becomes a much more significant indication of how well I’ve actually slept and how I’m likely to function for the remainder of the day.
+I typically feel energetic and less fatigued during the day and am able to pay attention to whatever it is that is most important to me in each moment.
 Even without the extra sleep.

 I hope that you find some of my personal strategies helpful.
 If you are struggling with sleep difficulties, change one thing at a time where possible, try it for a week or two, see if it makes a difference to your sleep or how you feel during the day.
 If it helps, keep it up, and then introduce another change if needed.